How to Get From Rome to Sorrento

 You will be dropped off at Sorrento Bus Stop in the city centre.

-Bus schedules from Rome to Sorrento
+Bus schedule from Rome to Sorrento

 Rome to Sorrento by Minivan

 For a more convenient and comfortable direct route, you can take a shared minivan from any of Rome’s two airports.
-Travel time is 3.5 hours, a bit faster than the direct bus.
+Travel time is 3h 15m - 3h 30m, a bit faster than the direct bus.

-Fares are more expensive for this minivan ride at around €114 ($120).
+Fares are more expensive for this minivan ride at around €78 ($91).
 We recommend this option only if you’re coming from any of Rome’s airports so that you won’t need any additional transfer.

 Departure and arrival station

-The minivan offers hotel pick-up in Rome, and you can also request to be picked-up from Fiumicino Airport and Rome Termini train station.
+The minivan offers hotel pick-up in Rome, and you can also request to be picked up from Fiumicino Airport and Rome Termini Train Station.
 There is also a separate booking for those coming from Ciampino Airport.

 For this option, the minivan will directly take you to your hotel in Sorrento.